tiagolins2/Image-Processing-Apps/README.md

 # 1. DuckPlate Python ML app
 ## A. Installation
-1. Download the standalone application and all files as a zip from the link [here](https://utoronto-my.sharepoint.com/:f:/g/personal/tiago_lins_mail_utoronto_ca/EhNnvqSbE5VBgAoeNcS5yy8BzC4xzlVOx3MtjfiqbXLw5w?e=4cRXnZ) (this requires a utoronto account)
+1. Download the standalone application and all files as a zip from the link [here](https://utoronto-my.sharepoint.com/:f:/g/personal/tiago_lins_mail_utoronto_ca/EhNnvqSbE5VBgAoeNcS5yy8BzC4xzlVOx3MtjfiqbXLw5w?e=4cRXnZ) (note that this requires a utoronto account)

-2. Extract all items into your computer
+2. Extract all items into your computer and keep them in the same folder

 ## B. Running the app